1. Question: What is the difference between fraud and abuse?

 Answer: The Comprehensive Error Rate Testing (CERT) Program produces national, contractor specific, service specific and provider type paid claim error rates.
 Systematic random samples of claims from the MACs are periodically reviewed by the CERT in order to evaluate the accuracy of Medicare Fee-for-Service payments.

 8. Question: How does a case get referred to a UPIC?

 Answer: Cases typically get referred from the MACs resulting from beneficiary/provider and whistleblower complaints.
 Cases may also be referred from the OIG Hotline and CMS Fraud Alerts.

 9: Question: How do I know where to send Medical Records when requested?

-Answer: You may receive requests for copies of medical records from the MACs, the CERT, or the UPIC or ZPIC.
+Answer: You may receive requests for copies of medical records from the MACs, the CERT, or the UPIC.
 Letters from each entity will be sent on letterhead for identification purposes with the appropriate contact information contained therein.
 Any of these record requests should be returned within the specified time period.